HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 ###### Comparison of cameras by latency
 Latency is one of the most important factors to be considered for system performance.
-As a huge proportion of latency depended on camera, I had to select a camera model carefully.
+As a huge proportion of latency depended on camera, I selected a camera model carefully.
 As seen in the figure below, I conducted latency tests and compared scalability, compatibility, resolution and latency of varied camera model.

 <figure>